Axlfc/axlfc.github.io/README.md

 - git push:
         The git push command is used to upload local changes to a remote repository, in this case, GitHub.
 - origin main:
         The origin refers to the remote repository's alias.
-When you cloned your repository, Git automatically set up an alias called origin for the URL of the repository on GitHub. main represents the branch you are pushing to.
+        When you cloned your repository, Git automatically set up an alias called origin for the URL of the repository on GitHub.
+        ```main``` represents the branch you are pushing to.
         In Git, the term "main" typically refers to the main branch of your repository, also known as the default branch.

 What Happens When You Push:

 - Staging Changes:
-        Before pushing, ensure you have staged your changes using git add . and committed them using git commit -m "Your commit message".
+        Before pushing, ensure you have staged your changes using ```git add .``` and committed them using git commit -m "Your commit message".
+        The '.' in the command 'git add .' represents all files in the current directory but we can specify them individually.
         This prepares your changes for upload.

 - Connecting to GitHub:
         Running git push establishes a connection to the GitHub repository using the origin alias.